SimCommit/SimCommit/README.md

 # 💫 About Me:
 🦊 Hello there!
+I'm Simon.<br><br>
-I'm Simon.<br><br>✅ We just finished our Kanban-based project management tool, Join, which I built together with two fellow devs.<br>💻 I’m now working on my own portfolio website to showcase our projects in a clean and modern way.<br>🌌 In Join, I deepened my understanding of Angular, TypeScript, and how to smoothly integrate a Firestore database.<br>🌱 Besides gaining more practical experience in frontend techs, I’m keen to learn Java.<br>🧱 Or another language that helps me build a solid backend.
+✅ We just finished our Kanban-based project management tool, Join, which I built together with two fellow devs.<br>
+🌌 In Join, I deepened my understanding of Angular, TypeScript, and how to smoothly integrate collections and authentication via Firebase.<br>
+💻 Right now, I'm focusing on building my own portfolio website, which should be finished soon.<br>
+💡 If you’ve got an idea for a new project, especially something collaborative, feel free to let me know!<br>
+🌱 Besides coding more with Angular, I'm also interested in gaining hands-on experience with frontend frameworks like Vue, React, or Material.<br>
+🧱 And I'm also keen to dive into backend development, such as Java or any language that helps me build solid backend systems.<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/simon-fuchs-SimCommit)